DCC-BS/event-system.bs.js/README.md

     // Handle the command
 });
 ```
-This also enables easier refactoring of the keys.
+This also enables easier refactoring of the command types.

 ## Undo / Redo (Command History)